 Content revenue decreased by \$37.9 million, or 31%, for the year ended December 31, 2023, driven by a decrease in consumer spending in certain client verticals, particularly those in the consumer packaged goods, financial services, and entertainment industries, partially due to the broader macroeconomic environment which we believe has contributed to decreased advertising budgets.
 Additionally, a decrease in the number of branded content advertisers contributed to the year-over-year decline, as well as an \$8.5 million decline in revenue from feature films, due to the timing of revenue recognition with respect to delivery and release of feature films.
-We anticipate the year-over-year decrease in the number of branded content advertisers, to negatively impact our content revenues in the near-term.
+We anticipate the year-over-year decrease in the number of branded content advertisers, as well as fewer feature film deliveries, to negatively impact our content revenues in the near-term.